 After the cave scene, Carlyle’s character is involved with a chase and there’s an upbeat, raucous banjo melody to accompany what would, normally, be accompanied by a bombastic, predictable score in an attempt to convey something threatening.
 Perhaps this is what the critics didn’t get about the film.

 Such moments convey the thoughts and feelings of the antagonist, not the protagonist.
 It’s a fantastic shift away from cinematic conventions, with the unfortunate result of it leaving some viewers unhappy.

-Whilst the film has fun with breaking industry topes, Bird doesn’t shy away from challenging the grittier moments with a chilling realism.
+Whilst the film has fun with breaking industry topes, Bird doesn’t shy away from challenging the grittier moments with chilling realism.
 Take the above musical moment, for instance.
 This is from a pivotal scene that puts Colqhoun in a different light.
 When you watch the scene, it’s a reminder of what a fantastic actor he is.
 But Bird’s pacing is also perfect – the music heightening the moment to ensure the film doesn’t become a goofy farce.
 It’s terrifying.

 But the soundtrack adds to Ravenous‘ growing legend.
 Despite its failure at the box office, its cult following grows year on year, it has already enjoyed a revival of sorts thanks to its re-releases.

 It hit cinemas in March of 1999, so here’s hoping the 20th anniversary brings with it yet more glowing reappraisals.